weirichd/comp_374/README.md

 [But what is a neural network?](https://youtu.be/aircAruvnKk?si=6PUfl3KnBts4Pg5Z)

-## Week 3: Introduction to Training Neural Networks
+## Module 3: Introduction to Training Neural Networks

 ### Topic Description
 This week introduces the process of training neural networks, focusing on foundational optimization techniques such as gradient descent and stochastic gradient descent.
 Students will also learn about train/test splits and learning curves to evaluate model performance.
 Hands-on practice with training basic neural networks in Keras will reinforce these concepts.